0x00019913/0x00019913/_posts/2017-04-11-meshy-how-to.markdown

 <a href="https://0x00019913.github.io/meshy/">`Meshy`</a> is my browser-based tool for performing measurements and simple transformations on polygonal meshes, intended to make life easier for 3D printing folks.
 This post presents a comprehensive guide to all current features of the tool.

-> More features in development at the time of writing: mesh repair, decimation, thickness visualization.
+> More features in development at the time of writing: volumetric mesh repair, decimation, optimizations (particularly the raycasting mechanism).

 # Requirements